MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 First, we recognized that decision trees are very prone to overfitting, and in order to solve this problem, we updated our model to a **Random Forest**.

-We wanted to add 2 more feature columns to improve the prediction accuracy, and we chose the following 2 categorical columns `'CLIMATE.REGION'` and `'CLIMATE.CATEGORY'`, because we thought they might have some correlation with one of the causes `severe weather` since weather and climate are usually talked about toghther.
+We wanted to add 2 more feature columns to improve the prediction accuracy, and we chose the following 2 categorical columns `'CLIMATE.REGION'` and `'CLIMATE.CATEGORY'`, because we thought they might have some correlation with one of the causes `severe weather` since weather and climate are usually talked about together.

 In order to use those two categorical variables, we performed the following feature engineering through a new `pipeline`: